aktos-io/scada.js/doc/CouchDB/replication.md

        curl https://foo:yourpassword@example.com/yourdb/_security
        # if you see the security document, then everything is set up correctly.

-3. Create a replication task by using GUI (*not recommended*) or by creating a replication document.
+3. Create a replication task either by using GUI (*not recommended*) or by creating a replication document.

-## Tips for Common Pitfalls

-1. If you reach the Web GUI by port forwarding, adding the replication task via GUI simply may fail because target database url might be constructed erroneously.

-    FIX: After creating your replication task, edit the replication document and fix the target url port.

 ## Creating replication document